 Most libraries have playgrounds attached to them.
 This is a positive way to get your child excited about reading.
 Treat them to a trip to the library to pick out a book followed by a romp in the playground.

 Don’t forget to bring books to the beach and the park for picnics and spend some quiet time reading as well.

 Make a Reading Tent

 At night or on rainy days, it is a fantastic idea to build an indoor fort.
-Have your children gather up all the sheets and blankets they can find, get chairs out, and start building those forts.
+Have your children gather up all the sheets and blankets they can find, get chairs out, and start making those forts.

-Bring in the flashlights and there you have it – a reading tent!
+Bring in the flashlights, and there you have it – a reading tent!

 If you want to be creative, put up a tent in the backyard, bring flashlights, and tell and read scary ghost stories, too.
 This is an exciting and fun way to keep up with reading all summer long.